swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ## Alternatives Considered

-### Skip the literals
+### Skip the syntax

-The top alternative is to just skip regex literals and only ship the result builder DSL.
+The top alternative is to just skip regex syntax altogether by only shipping the result builder DSL and forbidding run-time regex construction from strings.
 However, doing so would miss out on the familiarity benefits of existing regex syntax.
+Additionally, without support for run-time strings containing regex syntax, important domains would be closed off from better string processing, such as command-line tools and user-input searches.
+This would land us in a confusing world where NSRegularExpression, even though it operates over a fundamentally different model of string than Swift's `String` and exhibits different behavior than Swift regexes, is still used for these purposes.

 We consider our proposed direction to be more compelling, especially when coupled with refactoring actions to convert literals into regex DSLs.